 Can you claim dental treatments under insurance?
 For Singaporeans with MediShield Life or an upgraded Integrated Shield Plan, the answer is generally no. Nor can you use Medisave to pay for routine dental checkups.

 These schemes are meant for surgical procedures under pretty extreme circumstances, e.g. if you get in an accident and need to undergo dental surgery.

 However, some workplaces do offer dental benefits under their group insurance policy, and these often cover basic procedures like checkups and scaling & polishing.
 So check the details of your corporate health insurance plan before you pay out of pocket.

 Paying with the right credit card

 You can earn points or cashback on your dental treatment with the right credit card.
 Unfortunately, most banks do exclude medical expenses from their list of exclusions.
-So far, it looks like the Amex True Cashback Card is the safest option for these transactions.
+However, these credit cards are a safe option for these transactions:

 - Cash Back Cap

 Stand a chance to win a Panerai Radomir Quaranta Timepiece (worth S$8,700) OR 16,490 SmartPoints (worth an iPhone 15 Pro, 128GB in the Rewards Store) OR 5,990 SmartPoints (worth an Apple Watch Series 9 (GPS), 41mm in our Rewards Store) when you apply through MoneySmart.
 T&Cs apply.
 Check out our past Lucky Draw winners here.